 Listening to Charlotte Cardin for the first time is an amazing experience.
-The artist has one of the most soothing and recognizable voices I have heard in a while and the atmosphere she creates with her songs is simply precious.
+The upcoming star has one of the most soothing and recognizable voices I have heard in a while.
+The atmosphere she creates with it just feels like home.

-Combining relaxing and joyful soul/jazz melodies with her mellow vocals the artist also effectively incorporates quality lyrics which can easily shift between different moods.
-It’s worth looking into her for sure.
+Combining relaxing and joyful soul/jazz melodies with her mellow vocals, Cardin also effectively incorporates quality lyrics shifting between different moods.

-The first thing you will notice in Charlotte is her amazing voice.
-Jazz and soul vibes are radiating from her mellow vocals to create an atmosphere of coziness.
+The first thing you will notice in Charlotte Cardin is her soothing voice.
+Jazz and soul vibes are flowing from her well-executed vocals and manage to create an atmosphere of pure cosiness.

-One thing to note – sound, lyrics, and video/imagery work together to create the final result
+Sound, lyrics, and video/imagery work together to create the final masterpiece for each song

-It seems that Cardin is extracting inspiration directly from her life and experiences and (as she herself states) from human beings and their relationships.
-Self-respect, desire, broken love, intimacy, passion – all topics circulating around her discography right next to the jazz melodies, organic presence, and comforting voice.
+It seems that Cardin is extracting inspiration directly from her life and experiences, as well as (she herself states) from human beings and their relationships.
+Vice and virtue go hand in hand with the playful melodies, organic presence, and comforting voice.

-Main Girl (2017) is an EP containing most of her discography (including songs form 2016’s Big Boy EP) and I definitely think it’s a must hear.
-The six songs encapsulate the essence of Charlotte Cardin – her irresistible charm, the voice which can comfort you during tough nights of self-reflection, the beautiful instrumentals, and the emotion-hitting lyrics and storytelling.
+Main Girl (2017) is an EP containing most of her discography (including songs form 2016’s Big Boy EP).
+The six songs encapsulate the essence of the artist – her irresistible charm, the voice which can comfort you during tough nights of self-reflection, the beautiful instrumentals, and the touching lyrical storytelling.

 Main Girl is a great introduction to the art of Cardin.
-She plays with her voice in several different ways during the course of the song to bring out different emotions and she does it wonderfully.
+She plays with her voice in several different ways during the course of the song to bring the emotions she sings about to live.

 Numerical progression and clever metaphors are used well to give the song the inspirational and highly empowering final message – self-value dignity, and never settling with being a second choice or back-up option.